wallacelim/climatehero-web/docs/web_application_documentation.md

 ## Technologies Used

 The frontend is a [Single Page Application](https://medium.com/@NeotericEU/single-page-application-vs-multiple-page-application-2591588efe58) built mainly using [React](https://reactjs.org/docs/getting-started.html), while in-app states are managed using [React-Redux](https://react-redux.js.org/introduction/quick-start).
 Thus, a good grasp of the two technologies will go a long way towards contributing to this project.
 The application is hosted on the SAP Cloud Platform, via the [Cloud Foundry CLI](https://docs.cloudfoundry.org/cf-cli/install-go-cli.html).
-This documentation is written using [Docusaurus](https://docusaurus.io/docs/en/installation).

 On a more detailed note, the application uses the following libraries/packages: